Hamanpreet/tinyapp/README.md

 ## Getting Started

 - Node.js and npm (Node Package Manager) must be installed on your system.
-- Clone this repository to your local machine using `git clone`.
+- Clone this repository to your local machine using `git clone` command.
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
-- The TinyApp should now be running locally at http://localhost:8080/urls.
+- The TinyApp should now be running locally at http://localhost:8080/.

 ## Contributing